dgupta966/fe-image-builder/GOOGLE_SETUP.md

-# Google OAuth Setup Guide for Thumbly
+# Google OAuth Setup Guide for Snappixy

-This guide will help you set up Google OAuth authentication for the Thumbly application.
+This guide will help you set up Google OAuth authentication for the Snappixy application.

 ## Prerequisites